 You can also save up to £9,000 a year for each child and grandchild under the age of 18 in a Junior ISA (which does not count towards your own allowance).
 In the event of your death, your surviving spouse or civil partner can usually inherit the equivalent tax-free value of your ISAs.

-Going over your annual or lifetime allowance can be costly, and if your income is likely to fall next tax year for any reason (for example, you’re retiring or taking a career break) then it’s important to find out whether making additional contributions this year is a good idea.
+The lifetime allowance has been abolished, so there’s now no limit on how much you can save in total.
+So if your income is likely to fall next tax year (for example, you’re retiring or taking a career break) then it’s important to find out whether making additional contributions this year is a good idea.

-Once you reach the age of 55 you can withdraw 25% of the value of your fund tax-free (subject to lifetime allowance restrictions).
-Your named pension beneficiaries are usually able to inherit your pension free from inheritance tax (IHT).
+Once you reach the age of 55 you can withdraw 25% of the value of your fund tax-free (subject to a maximum amount).
+In addition, your named pension beneficiaries are usually able to inherit your pension free from inheritance tax.

-If you’re planning on making a large pension withdrawal in the next couple of years and want to know about the tax issues around that then it’s a good idea to discuss the potential implications with your Specialist Financial Adviser.
+If you’re planning to make a large pension withdrawal in the next couple of years and want to know about the tax consequences then it’s a good idea to discuss the potential implications with your Specialist Financial Adviser.

-Capital gains tax (CGT) and the exemptions and thresholds around it can make a difference to your finances.
-CGT affects assets and property differently when it comes to how much you’ll pay, especially with the rules changing around allowances over the next few years.
-It’s a good reason to speak to your specialist financial adviser for more information.
+Capital gains tax (CGT) and the associated exemptions and thresholds can make a difference to your finances.
+CGT affects assets and property differently when it comes to how much you’ll pay, and the rules often change.
+It’s a good idea to speak to your specialist financial adviser for more information.

 At the moment, the penalty for withdrawing investments that are not in a tax wrapper (like an ISA) is 10% on gains for basic rate taxpayers and 20% for higher and additional rate taxpayers (not including the additional 8% levy for investment property).

-As well as using your ISA allowance each tax year, think about your CGT exemption, particularly if you have large unrealised capital gains in a portfolio.
+As well as using your ISA allowance each tax year, think about your CGT exemption, particularly if you have large unrealised capital gains in an investment portfolio.
 You can transfer assets to your spouse or civil partner tax efficiently to ensure you’re using both exemptions.

 One of the best things you can do to ensure you don’t leave your loved ones with an unnecessary inheritance tax (IHT) bill after you die is to plan ahead and take advantage of the reliefs available sooner than later.